Table of Contents

 Self Defense For Women

+Self Defense for Women.
 Self defense is important for anyone and everyone to understand and practice.
 But I think it is even more important for women to have some kind of self defense plan in place.
 Men have an advantage over us with not only gender, but size and strength as well.
 Women are typically viewed as a much easier target, and that is exactly what someone with bad intentions wants, an easy target.

 This post contains affiliate links